Jérôme Pernoo: Biography

 Jérôme Pernoo learned to play the cello with Germaine Fleury then Xavier Gagnepain.
-After his studies at the Conservatoire de Paris with Philippe Muller, he obtained the 3rd prize of the Concours de violoncelle Rostropovitch in Paris in 1994 and won the Pretoria competition en 1996.
+After his studies at the Conservatoire de Paris with Philippe Muller, he obtained the 3rd prize of the Concours de violoncelle Rostropovitch in Paris in 1994 and won the Pretoria competition in 1996.

 Jérôme Pernoo has performed with most major French and foreign orchestras.
 He plays in recitals with pianist Jérôme Ducros, on some of the most prestigious musical scenes such as the Wigmore Hall in London, the Théâtre du Châtelet, the Théâtre des Champs-Élysées or la Cité de la musique in Paris.

 In September 2008, he premiered the cello concerto that Guillaume Connesson dedicated to him, with the Rouen Philharmonic Orchestra under the direction of Jérémie Rhorer.

 In 2013, he was invited to the Carnegie Hall of New York City and the following year to the Berliner Philharmonie.

-After seven years teaching at Royal College of Music de London, Jérôme Pernoo was appointed professor of cello at the Paris Conservatory of Music and Dance in 2005.
+After seven years teaching at Royal College of Music de London, Pernoo was appointed professor of cello at the Paris Conservatory of Music and Dance in 2005.

-He is also the creator and artistic director of the festival Les Vacances de Monsieur Haydn, located at La Roche-Posay, of which the first edition took place in September 2005.
+He is also the creator and artistic director of the festival "Les Vacances de Monsieur Haydn", located at La Roche-Posay, of which the first edition took place in September 2005.

 In 2015, he created the "Centre de musique de chambre de Paris", in residence at the Salle Cortot in Paris.

 He plays Italian anonymous 18th century baroque cello and piccolo cello, school of Milan, as well as a modern cello made for him by Franck Ravatin.

+In September 2023, Pernoo was sentenced to a one-year suspended sentence for sexual assault on a minor (a 14-year-old former student at the time of the incident in 2005 in London).
+The sentence handed down by the Paris Criminal Court is accompanied by a ban on engaging in any voluntary or professional activity with minors for ten years.
+Pernoo and his lawyers pointed out that he has been found innocent of all but one charges and will consider an appeal.